fraisai/odin-recipes/README.md

 # odin-recipes
-Practice: a website for recipes
+This is a practice run in creating a website for recipes.